Frequently asked questions

 Factor-driven economies are those where developing basic requirements are still key for development and success e.g. institutions, infrastructure, macroeconomic environment, and health and primary education.

-Efficiency-driven economies are those where developing efficiency enhancers, such as higher education and training, efficiencies in goods and labor markets, developing a financial market, improving technical readiness, and increasing market size, is key.
+Efficiency-driven economies are those where developing efficiency enhancers, such as higher education and training, efficiencies in goods and labour markets, developing a financial market, improving technical readiness, and increasing market size, is key.

 Finally, innovation-driven economies are those where the focus is on developing business sophistication and innovation.

-For information on the color coding for countries, see FAQ "What do the different colors for each country mean on the evidence map?"
+For information on the colour coding for countries, see FAQ "What do the different colours for each country mean on the evidence map?"

 • Why do I get a different looking printout when I choose “print” and when I choose “print pdf”?

-The print pdf option produces articles which have been formatted for reading offline and printing, so the content is set up and ready to be printed in the right format.
-“Print“ is a basic option which provides the same output as if you used the “print” option in your browser; it is a back-up for anyone who doesn't have the facility to view a pdf.
+For articles published before July 2024, the print pdf option produces articles which have been formatted for reading offline and printing, so the content is set up and ready to be printed in the right format.
+“Print“ is a basic option which provides the same output as if you used the “print” option in your browser.

 • How does the search work?

-The search works by looking through all the information on the site (including articles, videos, and author biographies), finding every instance of the word that is being searched for.
-A search can also return results that include IZA Discussion Papers (IZA DP) and IZA Policy Papers (IZA PP).
+The search works by looking through all the information on the site (including articles, opinions, and author biographies), finding every instance of the word that is being searched for.

 Please note that the search cannot look for hyphenated words.